Transformed rank-1 lattices for high-dimensional approximation: Introduction

 \section{Introduction}

-The change of coordinates is a powerful tool in numerical analysis.
-Such transformations play an important role in spectral methods, numerical integration and approximation of functions.
+The change of variables is a powerful tool in numerical analysis.
+Such transformations play an important role in spectral methods, numerical integration, and approximation of functions.
 An excellent overview can be found in \cite[Chapter 16 and 17]{boyd00} which contains many practical aspects of the mapped methods.
-In this paper we focus on change of coordinate mappings from multivariate bounded domains to unbounded ones in order to approximate functions defined on such unbounded domains.
-The main goal is to transfer the efficiency of Fourier methods on the high-dimensional torus $\mathbb T^d$ to approximation methods on $\mathbb R^d$ with the help of a transformation $\psi: \mathbb{T}^d\to\mathbb{R}^d$.
-Such a transformation induces a weighted scalar product
+In this paper we focus on change of variable mappings from multivariate bounded domains to unbounded ones in order to approximate functions defined on such unbounded domains.
+The main goal is to transfer the approximation error bounds of Fourier methods on the high-dimensional torus $\mathbb T^d\simeq[-\frac{1}{2},\frac{1}{2})^d$ to approximation methods on $\mathbb R^d$ with the help of an invertible transformation $\psi: (-\frac{1}{2},\frac{1}{2})^d\to\mathbb{R}^d$.